 About State Voices

+Despite this bleak outlook, State Voices is motivated to respond to this full assault on our democracy, and mount campaigns that galvanize people to act with the same fervor as the opposition.
+To do so, our approach to Civic Engagement will be revolutionized to meet the moment.
 State Voices plays a crucial role as the strategic and shared resources hub; or, the national backbone organization in this model.
-With a network commitment to the seamless and continuous coordination of electoral base-building, and issue advocacy strategies – our 23 state Tables and more than 900 network partners produce increases in life long voters, increased capacity of community-based organizations and their leaders, and win on issues that affect impacted communities.
+With a network commitment to Integrated Voter Engagement – the seamless and continuous coordination of electoral, base-building, and issue advocacy strategies – our 23 State Tables and more than 900 network partners produce more life long voters, increased capacity of community-based organizations and their leaders, and win on issues that affect impacted communities.

-Include Development Director in the subject line and email your resume and cover letter stating why you are interesting in this opportunity to firstname.lastname@example.org.
+Include Development Director in the subject line and email your resume and cover letter stating why you are interested in this opportunity to email@example.com.
 Please include your salary expectations.

-Compensation: Salary for this position is competitive for an organization of this size, and depends on prior experience; a comprehensive benefits package is included.
+Compensation: This position is competitively budgeted for an organization of this size at $110,000.
+Actual compensation may vary based candidate skill set and experience.
+A comprehensive benefits package is included.

 State Voices is an equal opportunity employer.
 Qualified individuals are encouraged to apply without regard to race, color, religion, gender, gender identity or expression, pregnancy, sexual orientation, age, national origin, marital status, citizenship, disability, veteran status or any other protected characteristic as established under law.